LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/studio.rst

 Delete a Coding Event
 ^^^^^^^^^^^^^^^^^^^^^

 In this final step, we will issue a ``DELETE`` request.
-Before we make the request, let's re-issue the request to list Coding Events.
-Now that we have added an entity, we expect the state of the Coding Events resource collection to have changed.
+Before we make the request, let's re-issue the request to list the collection of CodingEvents.
+Now that we have added an entity, we expect the state of the CodingEvents resource collection to have changed.
 Switch back to the ``list coding events`` request tab and re-issue the request.
-You should get a response of the collection's list representation containing the new entity.
+You should get a response of the collection's list representation containing the single entity we have created.

 .. sourcecode:: bash
    :linenos: